davxy/datawok-posts/posts/zk-proof.md

 ### Sudoku

-Given a Sudoku puzzle instance Peggy wants to convince Victor that she knows the solution without revealing it.
+Given a Sudoku puzzle instance, Peggy wants to convince Victor that she knows the solution without revealing it.

-The following protocol has been formally introduced by *Gradwhol*, *Naor*, *Pinkas* and *Rothblum* [GNPR].

-Protocol:
+Protocol [GNPR]:
 1. Peggy places three cards on each cell of the Sudoku grid.
 Pre-filled cells she places three cards with the assigned value, face-up.
 For other cells, she places the cards according to the solution, face-down.